l33tdawg/silentgem/README.md

 # SilentGem

-A Telegram translator using Google Gemini AI.
+A Telegram translator using Google Gemini AI or local LLMs via Ollama.

 ## Description

 SilentGem is a Telegram userbot that automatically translates messages from source chats (groups, channels) to your private target channels.
-It works in the background, using Google's Gemini AI for high-quality translation.
+It works in the background, using either Google's Gemini AI or local LLMs via Ollama for high-quality translation.

 ## Features

 - Monitor multiple source chats simultaneously
-- Translate to any language supported by Google Gemini
+- Translate to any language supported by Google Gemini or your local LLM
+- Choose between cloud-based (Gemini) or local (Ollama) translation engines
 - Forward media with translated captions
 - Preserve attribution to original senders
 - Detect and skip already-English messages when target is English
 - Interactive setup wizard for easy configuration
 - CLI tools for managing chat mappings
+- Update translation engines without redoing full setup

 ## Requirements

 - Python 3.7+
 - Telegram API credentials (API ID and Hash)
-- Google Gemini API key
+- Google Gemini API key (if using Gemini)
+- Ollama installed and running (if using local LLMs)

 ## API Keys